Mages of Mystralia

-Mages of Mystralia is an action-adventure video game developed and published by Canadian studio Borealys Games.
+Mages of Mystralia is an action-adventure video game by Borealys Games.
 It was released for Microsoft Windows, PlayStation 4, and Xbox One in 2017, and for the Nintendo Switch in 2019.

 Plot

 The game is set in the land of Mystralia and follows Zia, a mage who discovers her magical powers at the beginning of the game.
 After being exiled from her village due to unintentionally causing turmoil through her powers, she meets a character self-described as the Mentor, who convinces her to travel to a mage sanctuary to improve her skills as a mage.
 Zia is eventually tasked with preventing a war between an army of trolls and the anti-mage Kingdom of Mystralia, whilst learning more of her destiny and uncovering a more sinister plot.

+Development

+Mages of Mystralia was developed and published by Canadian studio Borealys Games.

+In August 2024, Borealys Games announced that a follow-up game, titled Echoes of Mystralia, was under development.

 Reception

-Reviews for the game have been "mixed or average", with the game currently holding an average score of 74 on Metacritic.
+Reviews for the game have been "mixed or average" on Metacritic.
 Destructoid gave the game a 7 out of 10 calling the game "solid" and stating that it's a "decent adventure with varied combat, cool boss battles, and semi-interesting locales".
 Game Informer gave the game an 8 out of 10 praising its gameplay, describing it as "engrossing", and calling the in-game magic system as "brilliant".